brikteknologier/awsm-o/README.md

 __warning__: creating an AMI while an instance is running might have some unexpected results. it's recommended that you stop an before calling this.

 * `name` the name of the AMI.
-If the name is taken, a number is added at the end and incremented until a name is found that is not taken.
+If the name is taken, AWSM-O will generate a unique name by appending a number to the given name.
 * `description` the description of the AMI.
 * `callback(err, amiId)` callback to be called when the ami has been created.